gnatran/gnatran.github.io/japanese_haiku.md

-# This is a short collection of Japanese Haiku.
+# A short collection of Japanese Haiku.

-*A few of my favourite haiku.*
+*A few of my favourites recreated in markdown.*

 I dreamed of battles<br>And was slain...<br>Oh savage samurai!<br>Insatiable fleas!